 Milan also on target

 2006 - Ex-red Milan Baroš struck for the Czech Republic as they beat Saudi Arabia 2-0 in a friendly in Austria.
-Daniel Agger also represented his country that day.
+Future reds Daniel Agger and Nuri Şahin also represented their countries that day.

 2008 – Baroš played in the Czech Republic’s 2-0 friendly defeat of Lithuania in Prague.

 2012 – He converted a spot-kick in a 2-1 defeat of ex-red Yossi Benayoun’s Israel in Austria.
 Daniel Agger, Dirk Kuyt and ex-reds Xabi Alonso, Robbie Keane, Carl Medjani, Christian Poulsen and Daniel Sjölund also played for their countries that day.